giniedp/jroutes/README.md

 Arguments that do not match the url parameters will be appended do the result
     Router.example_path({ foo : "foo", bar : "bar", id : "1"}) // => "/foo/foo/bar/bar?id=1"

+To customize the host settings use the Router.settings object
+    Router.settings.protocol = "http"
+    Router.settings.host = "localhost"
+    Router.settings.port = "3000"
+These settings will be used to generate urls.
+If the settings are not set the Router will use the protocol, host and port from *window.location*